Fade2D Documentation pages v2.16.8

 Parameters

-startPointis the point from which the area is grown until the borders specified in vConstraintGraphs are reached
+startPointThe point from which the area grows until the borders defined in vConstraintGraphs are reached.

-bVerboseis by default true and causes a warning if NULL is returned.
+bVerboseIs true by default and triggers a warning if NULL is returned.

 Returns

-a pointer to the new Zone2 object (or NULL if zoneLoc!=ZL_GROW or no triangles exist)
+A pointer to the created Zone2 object, or NULL if zoneLoc != ZL_GROW or no triangles exist.

 ◆ createZone() [2/4]